 Twitter Clean Up

 The major social media networks have often been described in this way: Facebook is what you use to keep in touch with friends, LinkedIn is what you use to get a job, and Twitter is what you use to get famous.
-While that obviously is an exaggeration, there is still reason to believe more people than you anticipated will view your Twitter posts.
+While that is obviously an exaggeration, there is still reason to believe the audience for your Twitter posts is much larger than you intended.
 Countless artists and writers have used the site to build a fanbase, and then sold things like paintings and self-published books to devoted followers.
 The biggest success story took place in 2010, when the popular Twitter feed sh#tmydadsays was developed into the CBS sitcom “Bleep My Dad Says.”

 Yet it is also possible for someone using Twitter to become famous for the wrong reasons.
 Among countless examples, Pittsburg Steelers running back Rashard Mendenhall lost a sponsor after a Tweet he made in reaction to news of Osama Bin Laden’s death last year.
 Here are some tips for cleaning up your Twitter so that it does not harm your online reputation: